GoogleChrome/web.dev/src/site/content/en/blog/preload-optional-fonts/index.md

   In Chrome 82, new font loading improvements have been made to completely eliminate layout shifting and flash of invisible text (FOIT) when optional fonts are preloaded.
 {% endAside %}

-By optimizing rendering cycles, Chrome 82 removes any chance of layout shifting occurring when preloading optional fonts.
+By optimizing rendering cycles, Chrome 82 eliminates layout shifting when preloading optional fonts.
 Combining `<link rel="preload">` with `font-display: optional` is the most effective way to guarantee no layout jank when rendering custom fonts.

 ## Font rendering

-Layout shifting, or re-layout, occurs when a resource on a web page changes dynamically resulting in a "shift" of content.
+Layout shifting, or re-layout, occurs when a resource on a web page changes dynamically, resulting in a "shift" of content.
 Fetching and rendering web fonts can directly cause layout shifts in one of two ways: